QuantEcon/lecture-python-programming.myst/lectures/workspace.md

 ### Using magic commands

-Jupyter Notebooks and JupyterLab support the use of [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) - commands that extend the capabilites of a standard Jupyter Notebook.
+Jupyter Notebooks and JupyterLab support the use of [magic commands](https://ipython.readthedocs.io/en/stable/interactive/magics.html) - commands that extend the capabilities of a standard Jupyter Notebook.

-The ```%run``` magic command allows you to run a Python script from within a Notebook.
+The `%run` magic command allows you to run a Python script from within a Notebook.

 This is a convenient way to run scripts that you are working on in the same directory as your Notebook and present the outputs within the Notebook.